 Introduction

-Peru is an upper middle-income country in Latin America with over 32 million inhabitants [73]. [ref [73]] Though Peru has made strides over the past decade towards greater UHC effective coverage, it has faced varied success on decreasing maternal and child mortality, and decreasing the incidence of malaria and tuberculosis (Figure 12).
+Peru is an upper middle-income country in Latin America with over 32 million inhabitants [73].
+Though Peru has made strides over the past decade towards greater UHC effective coverage, it has faced varied success on decreasing maternal and child mortality, and decreasing the incidence of malaria and tuberculosis (Figure 12).
 Peru’s GDP per capita in 2019 was roughly US$7,000, which was marginally higher than the regional countries of Colombia and Ecuador [WB].
 The country’s pandemic preparedness index score was 49.2, which ranked 49/195 countries in the world and about par for the region [GHS index].

-The majority (79 per cent) of Peru’s population lives in urban areas, with over 30 per cent living around the capital, Lima [74][ref].
+The majority (79 per cent) of Peru’s population lives in urban areas, with over 30 per cent living around the capital, Lima [74].
 It is administratively divided into 26 departments, with marked health and wealth disparities.
-Life expectancy at birth in 2020 in the more affluent, mainly urban departments, such as Lima, was estimated at 78 years, compared to 71 years in the poorest, mainly rural departments, such as Huancavelica [74][ref].
-In 2019, 20 per cent of the population lived below the poverty line, with large disparities by residency status; 40 per cent of the rural population lived below the poverty line compared to 15 per cent of the urban population [75][ref].
-In 2019, 73 per cent of the working population was in informal working arrangements with large disparities by department, ranging from 92 per cent of working people in the department of Huancavelica to 60 per cent in Lima [76][ref].
-The largest informal sectors are fishing, agriculture and commerce.
-Women make up a disproportionate share of the informal workforce (76 per cent of women vs 70 per cent of men) [76][ref].
+Life expectancy at birth in 2020 in the more affluent, mainly urban departments, such as Lima, was estimated at 78 years, compared to 71 years in the poorest, mainly rural departments, such as Huancavelica [74].
+In 2019, 20 per cent of the population lived below the poverty line, with large disparities by residency status; 40 per cent of the rural population lived below the poverty line compared to 15 per cent of the urban population [75].
+In 2019, 73 per cent of the working population was in informal working arrangements with large disparities by department, ranging from 92 per cent of working people in the department of Huancavelica to 60 per cent in Lima [76].
+The largest informal sectors are fishing, agriculture, and commerce.
+Women make up a disproportionate share of the informal workforce (76 per cent of women vs 70 per cent of men) [76].